barneygale/quarry/README.rst

 Features
 --------

-- Supports Minecraft versions 1.7 through 1.12.2
+- Supports Minecraft versions 1.7 through 1.13
 - Supports Python 2.7 and 3.4+
 - Built upon ``twisted`` and ``cryptography``
-- Implements many Minecraft data types, such as NBT, Anvil, chunk sections, command graphs and entity metadata.
+- Exposes base classes and hooks for implementing your own client, server or proxy
-- Exposes base classes and hooks for implementing your own client, server or proxy.
+- Implements many Minecraft data types, such as NBT, Anvil, chunk sections, command graphs and entity metadata
 - Implements the design of the protocol - packet headers, modes, compression, encryption, login/session, etc.
 - Implements all packets in "init", "status" and "login" modes
-- Does *not* implement most packets in "play" mode - it is left up to you to hook and implement the packets you're interested in.
+- Does *not* implement most packets in "play" mode - it is left up to you to hook and implement the packets you're interested in

 .. _Minecraft protocol: http://wiki.vg/Protocol